Limitless Horizons Ixil

 Zuliana Cristabel López Toledo

 Zuli was raised in San Miguel Uspantán del Quiché as one of four siblings.
 Although her parents never had the opportunity to study, they instilled in each of their children a desire for learning and encouraged them to attend school.
 From an early age, Zuli was both a great student and athlete.
 At the age of 15, she was offered a full scholarship to study physical education and play on the handball team at an athletic boarding school.
 After graduating from high school, she studied sports massage therapy before pursuing a degree in law at the prestigious Universidad Nacional de San Carlos de Guatemala.
 Zuli is passionate about helping to empower children, women, and families to overcome societal barriers, and has applied her education and abundant energy to that effect.
 She has worked as a supervisor for a state project that built homes for Guatemalans displaced during the Civil War, as a university administrator, and as a counselor of neglected children.
-At Limitless Horizons IxilZuli provides direct support for all of our programs as well as maintaining partnerships with local organizations.
+At Limitless Horizons IxilZuli oversees organizational operations and legal needs as well as our Community Library and Emerging Leaders Program.

 Erin Treinen